 Route Planning for Enhanced Fuel Efficiency

-Scheduling trips during off-peak hours is another smart strategy.
-You’ll dodge heavy traffic, enabling smoother, continuous driving that conserves fuel.
+Scheduling trips during off-peak hours is another smart move.
+Lighter traffic allows smoother, more continuous driving that conserves fuel.
+Weather is worth considering too.
+Adverse conditions increase drag and put extra strain on your engine.

 Real-World Towing MPG Comparisons You Should Know

-- The 2020 Ram 1500 Quad-cab 2WD with a 3.0L V6 Diesel averages 12.4 MPG while towing, making it a top performer among half-ton trucks.
+- The 2020 Ram 1500 (Quad Cab 2WD, 3.0L V6 Diesel) averaged 12.4 mpg while towing, making it one of the top performers among half-ton trucks.

-- The 2017 GMC Canyon Crew 44, with its 2.8L I4 Diesel, records an impressive 12.7 MPG, showcasing midsize efficiency.
+- The 2017 GMC Canyon (Crew Cab 4×4, 2.8L I4 Diesel) recorded about 12.7 mpg, showing strong midsize efficiency.

 Frequently Asked Questions